-a.
-Demonstrate expertise in the contentare as in which they teach and have a thorough understanding of client populations served.

-b.
-Involved in clinical supervision either as instructors or in the field have a working knowledge of current supervision models and apply them to the supervisory process.

-c.
-Understand that clinical mental health counselors are asked to provide a range of services including counseling clients aboutproblemsofliving, promoting optimal mental health, and treatment of mental and emotional disorders across the lifes pan.

-d.
-Demonstrate training in the following:

-- Evidence-based practices

-- Differential diagnosis and treatment planning

-- Co-occurring disorders and trauma

-- Biological bases of behavior including psychopharmacology
+- a.
+Demonstrate expertise in the content areas in which they teach and have a thorough understanding of client populations served. - b.
+Involved in clinical supervision either as instructors or in the field have a working knowledge of current supervision models and apply them to the supervisory process. - c.
+Understand that clinical mental health counselors are asked to provide a range of services including counseling clients about problems of living, promoting optimal mental health, and treatment of mental and emotional disorders across the lifespan. - d.
+Demonstrate training in the following: - Evidence-based best practices - · Differential diagnosis and treatment planning - Co-occurring disorders and substance use disorders - Trauma, and its related forms (developmental, complex, situation, chronic or toxic distress, moreal trauma, historical trauma, etc.) - Biological bases of behavior including psychopharmacology

-- Social and cultural foundations of behavior

-- Individual family and group counseling

-- Clinical assessment and testing

-- Professional orientation and ethics

-- Advocacy and leadership

-Consultation and supervision

-e.Possessknowledgeaboutprofessionalboundariesaswell as professional behavior in all interactions with students and colleagues.
+- Social and cultural foundations of behavior - Individual family and group counseling - Clinical assessment and testing - Professional orientation and ethics - Advocacy and leadership - Case consultation and supervision with peers or specialists, and - Clinical supervision with a hierarchical or regulatory supervisor. - e.
+Possess knowledge about professional boundaries as well as professional behavior in all interactions with students and colleagues.

-a.
-Demonstrate clinical mental health skills by completing licensure requirements including successful completion of coursework, fieldwork requirements, licensure exams, and licensure renewal requirements.

-b.
-Demonstrate identification with the field of clinical mental health counseling by their academic credentials, scholarship and professional affiliations including their participation in organizations which promote clinical mental health counseling including AMHCA, ACA and ACES.
-Faculty who provide clinical supervision in the program or on site are able to lead supervision seminars which promote case discussion, small group process and critical thinking.

-c.
-Complete the equivalent of 15 semester hours of coursework at the doctoral level in the clinical mental health special ty area or a comparable amount of scholarship in this area.

-d.
-Possess expertise in working with diverse client populations in areas they teach including clients across the spectrum of social class, ethnic/racial groups, lesbian, gay, bisexual and transgendered communities.
+- a.
+Demonstrate clinical mental health skills by completing licensure requirements including successful completion of coursework, fieldwork requirements, licensure exams, and licensure renewal requirements. - b.
+Demonstrate identification with the field of clinical mental health counseling by their academic credentials, scholarship and professional affiliations including their participation in organizations which promote clinical mental health counseling including AMHCA, ACA and ACES etc. Faculty who provide clinical supervision in the program or on site are able to lead supervision seminars which promote case analysis, small group process and critical thinking. - c.
+Complete the equivalent of 15 semester hours of coursework at the doctoral level in the clinical mental health specialty area or a comparable amount of scholarship in this area. - d.
+Possess expertise in working with diverse client populations in areas they teach including clients across the spectrum of social class, ethnic/racial groups, lesbian, gay, bisexual and transgendered communities, etc.

-e.
-Demonstrate and model the ability to develop and maintain clear role boundaries within the teaching relationship.
+- e.
+Demonstrate and model the ability to develop and maintain clear role boundaries within the teaching relationship. - f.

-f.
 Demonstrate the ability to analyze and evaluate skills and performance of students.